newrelic/docs-website/README.md

 ### Create an issue

+Issues are a quick way to give us feedback about our docs.
+We'll review your issue and follow up with you if we have any questions.

 We have a set of issue templates to help you get started.
+You can create an issue to let us know when you find an error or notice something missing.
+You can also let us know about things you'd like to see.

 ### Edit a page

+If you'd like to get more directly involved, you can make some changes yourself.
+On any article, click the **Edit this page** button to get started making a change.

 When you edit a doc, you'll be able to start editing it on GitHub right away.
-See our [Contributors guide]() for information on how to fork our site and submit pull requests.
+See our [Contributors guide](https://github.com/newrelic/docs-website/blob/readme-update/CONTRIBUTING.md) for information on how to fork our site and submit pull requests.
+This includes information on what you'll need to build the site locally on your computer.

-Our [Style guide]() will give you some insight into how we think about writing and documenation, as well as our flavor of Markdown.
+Our [Style guide](https://github.com/newrelic/docs-website/blob/readme-update/STYLE_GUIDE.md) will give you some insight into how we think about writing and documenation, as well as our flavor of Markdown.

 ## Contributing